From Zero to Multi-Agent Engineer with OpenCode¶

 - Finish the reflection so the workflow becomes your own.

 If you are new to the terminal, that is expected.
-Week 1 starts there.
+Module 1 starts there.

 What You Need¶